-- 3.7 The screening matrix (Appendix III) considered the potential for the policies contained in the Preferred Strategy Document to have likely significant effects on the identified European sites. - 3.8 The screening matrix identified that the majority of policies are unlikely to have a significant effect on European sites alone as they either seek the protection and enhancement of cultural/ heritage and natural environmental assets or set out design criteria for development proposals.
-For some policies, it was considered that potential impacts would be more appropriately assessed against other Preferred Strategy Policies that provide further detail on the scale and location of proposed development.
-For other policies, it was considered that it would be more appropriate to address potential impacts at the project level once the precise nature, scale and location of development is known. - 3.9 A number of policies do not necessarily propose development, but rather support certain types of development and set out criteria for the determination of any planning applications.
+- 3.13 The screening matrix (Appendix III) considered the potential for the policies contained in the Deposit JLDP to have likely significant effects on the identified European sites. - 3.14 The screening matrix identified that the majority of policies are unlikely to have a significant effect on European sites alone as they either seek the protection and enhancement of cultural/ heritage and natural environmental assets or set out design criteria for development proposals.
+For some policies, it was considered that potential impacts would be more appropriately assessed against other policies that provide further detail on the scale and location of proposed development.
+For other policies, it was considered that it would be more appropriate to address potential impacts at the project level once the precise nature, scale and location of development is known.

+- 3.15 A number of policies do not necessarily propose development, but rather support certain types of development and set out criteria for the determination of any planning applications.
 While the policies don't propose any development themselves, some of the supported development types have the potential for impacts on European sites, such as large infrastructure, renewable energy and nuclear energy related projects.
 A number of the policies contain safeguards that seek to protect biodiversity or require any proposal for development to undertake a HRA.
-This along with the mitigation provided by Strategic Policy PS14 (Conserving and Enhancing the Natural Environment) which seeks to manage development to conserve and where possible enhance the natural environment by safeguarding European sites and wider biodiversity will help to minimise impacts on European sites. - 3.10 The screening made a number of recommendations to help strengthen these policies, which are set out below: - Strategic Policy PS6 (Proposals for Large Infrastructure Projects) there is potential for the policy to be strengthened by explicitly requiring a project level HRA to be carried out for any proposal for large infrastructure projects. - Strategic Policy PS7 (Nuclear Related Development at Wylfa) it is recommended that the policy requires any proposal for nuclear related development at Wylfa to undertake a project level HRA.
-The project level HRA should be informed by the findings and

-- conclusions of the HRA: Site Report for Wylfa as well as the HRA for the Anglesey and Gwynedd LDP. - Strategic Policy PS16 (Renewable Energy Technology) to strengthen the mitigation contained in the policy it is recommended that point 2 is amended as follows: - 2. 'ensuring that installations in accordance with SP14 do not individually or cumulatively compromise the objectives of international, national and local nature conservation designations.' - 3.11 The screening matrix identified that the following Strategic Policies have the potential for a likely significant effect alone on European sites.
+This along with the mitigation provided by Strategic Policy PS16 (Conserving and Enhancing the Natural Environment) which seeks to manage development to conserve and where possible enhance the natural environment by safeguarding European sites and wider biodiversity will help to ensure that there are no likely significant effects on European sites. - 3.16 The recommendations made as a result of the HRA Screening Report (May 2013) and subsequent advice from NRW have been incorporated into the Deposit JLDP policies.
+These included: - Strategic Policies PS8 (Proposals for Large Infrastructure Projects) and PS9 (Wylfa Newydd Related Development) Criteria 7 should be amended as follows: - 7.
+Any proposal for development, including all ancillary and induced development, must be accompanied by a project level Habitats Regulations Assessment, which meets the requirements of the Conservation of Habitats and Species Regulations 2010 (as amended). - Strategic Policy PPS7 (Renewable Energy Technology) Criteria ii should be amended as follows: - ii. ensuring that installations in accordance with PS16 do not individually or cumulatively compromise the objectives of international, national and local nature conservation designations.' - 3.17 The screening matrix identified that there is uncertainty with regard to the potential for likely significant effects both alone and incombination for the following policies.